 We all contribute to climate change, which is caused by high levels of greenhouse gases like carbon dioxide that build up in the atmosphere and absorb the sun’s heat.

 In agriculture, the use of tilling, fertilizers, fuel and other tools naturally emits greenhouse gases.
 But unlike other industries, agriculture is uniquely capable of removing just as many – or more – greenhouse gases than it emits.
 All it takes is the right tools and solutions for healthy crops.

 And that’s without taking into account the greenhouse gas emissions released from the fuel and energy consumed by tilling machinery.
-In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.15
+In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.14

 Preserving Water Sources